My Father's World: A Family-Centered Curriculum

 One of the most significant advantages of My Father's World is its family-centered approach.

-Unlike many traditional curricula that require separate lesson planning for each child, MFW is designed to be taught together.
+Unlike many traditional curricula that require separate lesson planning for each child, this learning curriculum is designed to be taught together.

 This means that families can sit down as a unit, work on projects, discuss lessons, and learn collaboratively.